 We have created a beginner workout routine with busy people in mind.
 This workout routine that can be done at home or on the go.
 Whether you are new to working out or ready to start a new workout program, this beginner workout routine offers a full body workout.
-This is a great program for a road warriors because it can easily be divided up between a home workout and a hotel room workout.
+This is a great program for road warriors because it can easily be divided up between a home workout and a hotel room workout.
 Pack the jump rope, loop band, and resistance tubes to use in your hotel room.
 Complete the remaining exercises when you return home.
-Most hotel gyms have dumbbells and exercise ball so you can even use this to get a hotel gym workout.
+Most hotel gyms have dumbbells and an exercise ball so you can even use this to get a hotel gym workout.

 Beginner Workout Routine

 Warm up: Walk on treadmill or march in place for 5 minutes.

 Cardio: Jump Rope for 1 minutes between each exercise.

 - Bar Bridge: Lie on your back with your feet flat on the floor about 1 to 2 feet in front of your butt.
 Place the weighted bar on your hips and hold with your hands.
 Press up with your glutes, forming a straight line between knees and shoulders, and keep your hips even.
 Hold for a count of 10.
 Return to start.
 Repeat 12 times.

 - Warrior Lift: Hold the weighted bar overhead with your hands shoulder-width apart, palms facing forward.
 Step into a wide lunge (right knee bent, left leg straight, and left foot turned out).
 Lower the bar while straightening your right leg, and then lift your left leg straight behind you while you simultaneously lift the bar in front of you.
 Return to the lunge stance.
 Do 15 reps.